 In a rabbinical account of Genesis which seems to reflect Plato, the man and woman were first joined back to back, and the deity separated them so that they could face each other.
-An account is given in the Zohar introduction in which each of the Hebrew letters appeals to ‘the blessed Holy One’: “Master of the world, may it please you to create the world by me…” and all but the letter Beth are refused.
+An account is given in the Zohar introduction in which each of the Hebrew letters appeals to ‘the blessed Holy One’: “Master of the world, may it please you to create the world by me…” and all are refused except the letter Beth.
 Tzaddi (צ) is rejected because her two heads look boldly outwards, while Teth (ט) whose two faces look inwards towards each other, is too good for this world and will find her place in the world to come.

-This mention of a ‘world to come’ seems to imply that, despite pronouncing His work ‘very good’(Genesis 1.
-31), the deity did not intend an immediate state of perfection.
-In Kabbalah, however, we are to understand that the ‘world to come’, refers, not to a ‘hereafter’, but to a world existing outside of time, as the ha-olam ha-ba, the world of return (by way of ‘rungs’) – probably this is the Kingdom ‘not of this world’, which, according to Jesus, is ‘within you’, ‘among you’ or ‘in the midst of you’ (depending on translation).
+This mention of a ‘world to come’, and the measured assessment of His work as ‘very good’(Genesis 1.
+31), implies that the deity did not intend or expect an immediate state of perfection.
+In Kabbalah, however, we are to understand that the ‘world to come’, refers, not to a ‘hereafter’, but to a world existing outside of time, as ha-olam ha-ba, the world of return (by way of ‘rungs’) – probably this is the Kingdom ‘not of this world’, which, according to Jesus, is ‘within you’, ‘among you’ or ‘in the midst of you’ (depending on the translation).

 THE ART OF MEMORY

-Despite references to ‘rungs’ in Kabbala literature, the tradition as received in the 19th & 20th Centuries is based on the symbolism of a Tree rather than a ladder, though it represents a hierarchy of levels and worlds.
-Its distinctive structure combines ten nodes in triads of opposition and unification, representing the ten sephiroth, with 22 lines or ‘paths’ joining them.
+Despite references to ‘rungs’ in Kabbala literature, the tradition as received in the 19th & 20th Centuries is based on the symbolism of a Tree rather than a ladder, though the Tree itself represents a hierarchy of levels and worlds.
+Its distinctive structure combines ten nodes in triads of division and unification, representing the ten sephiroth, with 22 lines or ‘paths’ joining them.